Compartment suite

-A Compartment Suite (Indonesian: kereta api kelas kompartemen), is a passenger train which is a modification of the wide glass executive train (K1 08) and airplane glass (K1 09) produced by PT INKA in 2008–2009.
-The modification was carried out by UPT Manggarai railway workshop.
-The compartment suite train service is operated on Java Island by Kereta Api Indonesia.
+A Compartment Suite (Kereta Api Kelas Kompartemen) is a railway passenger coach that is a modification of wide glass executive coaches (K1 08) and airplane glass executive coaches (K1 09) produced by INKA in 2008 and 2009.
+The modification work was carried out by the Manggarai railway workshop.
+The compartment suite service is operated on Java by Kereta Api Indonesia (KAI).